 As part of the required MPH hours, a dual-degree student must satisfactorily complete both a Practicum in accordance with College policies and an examination covering the practicum and the student’s coursework at the College of Public Health.

 Students interested in the dual program must be accepted by both colleges.
 Both degrees will be awarded during the same academic season.
 Each college should be consulted for current requirements.
 Click here to view a list of recommended and required courses (link opens in new window).
 For more information, contact Steven Mattachione at email@example.com.

 The College of Law permits students to pursue unique dual degree programs through other colleges of the University of Oklahoma.
 Applicants must be admitted separately to the graduate program on the Norman Campus.
 Students wishing to pursue such a program should contact the College of Law Office of Student Services early on in the application process to obtain a suggested course of action.

-Nine hours of the elective credit will count toward both J.D. and M.A. requirements, allowing the opportunity to combine into four years of study both the three-year J.D. program offered by the College of Law and the two-year M.A.I.S offered by the College of International Studies.
+Nine hours of the elective credit will count toward both JD and MAIS requirements, allowing the opportunity to combine into four years of study both the 3-yr JD program offered by the College of Law and the 2 yr.
+MAIS offered by the College of International Studies.

-OU Law and the Department of Native American Studies have created an innovative interdisciplinary program of study that allows a student to earn both a J.D. and an M.A. in only three years, rather than the four years required for separate study.
+OU Law and the Department of Native American Studies have created an innovative interdisciplinary program of study that allows a student to earn both a JD and an MA in only 3 years, rather than the four years required for separate study.
 Through this concurrent program, graduates will be not only well-versed in law, but will achieve a broader understanding of its historical and social contexts, as well as the varieties of tribal experience, language, literature, and culture.